Joint Moment Estimation for Hip Exoskeleton Control: A Generalized Moment Feature Generation Method: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ower}-limb exoskeletons are capable of assisting in human locomotion, thus reducing joints moments, metabolic expenditure, and mechanical loading of joints.
+Lower-limb exoskeletons are capable of assisting in human locomotion, thus reducing joint moments, metabolic expenditure, and mechanical loading of joints.
 This allows it to be applied to assist weight-bearing workers, elderly individuals in need of walking assistance, and patients with arthritis \cite{caoLowerLimbExoskeleton2022, hyunBiomechanicalDesignAgile2017,kalitaDevelopmentActiveLower2021,kapsalyamovStateArtLower2019,medranoBiologicalJointLoading2021}.
-During walking, the hip joint contributes 40-50\% of the total positive joint power of the lower limb joints \cite{farrisMechanicsEnergeticsHuman2012}, which means that hip-assisted walking exoskeletons can bring substantial benefits.
+During walking, the hip joint contributes 40-50\% of the total positive joint power of the lower limb joints \cite{farrisMechanicsEnergeticsHuman2012}, which means that hip-assisted exoskeletons can bring substantial benefits.
 Furthermore, compared with other lower limb exoskeletons, hip exoskeletons have smaller metabolic penalties caused by distal-borne mass \cite{kimReducingMetabolicRate2019}.
 Therefore, hip exoskeletons are considered an important choice for walking assistance.

-The moment of the hip joint is an important basis for hip exoskeleton assistance.
-Since calculating joint moment with motion capture systems or force platforms is not feasible for real-world using of hip exoskeleton, it is necessary to utilize other sensors fixed on the exoskeleton system.
+The moment of the hip joint is a fundamental basis for hip exoskeleton assistance control.
+Since calculating joint moments with motion capture systems or force platforms is not feasible for the hip exoskeleton in the real world, it is necessary to utilize other sensors fixed on the exoskeleton system.
 Recent researchers have focused on determining the assistive torque of the exoskeleton based on the human motion information measured by these sensors, such as encoders on the motors or inertial measurement units (IMUs).